Hudson River Fisheries Unit

 The trend in abundance of shad over the last few years is one of a declining stock.
 Changing this trend is a high priority for the Unit, to be solved in working with the other states along the shad's coastal migratory route.

 The Spawning Stock Survey, begun in 1985, collects American shad and striped bass on their spawning grounds from Newburgh to Catskill.
 The surveys uses a large 500 foot long small mesh seine to catch the wide size (and age) range of fish that make up the spawning populations.
 Length, weight, and scale samples are taken before the fish are tagged and released.
 Data on age structure (the number of fish of each age) allows the Unit's biologists to assess the health of each year's spawning population.
 The increase in fish older than age eight (when most female bass reach maturity) in recent year's indicates a healthy striped bass population in the river.
-We can summarize our findings for striped bass and American shad in the next two graphs.

 Another gear commonly used early in the season is an electro-fishing boat.
 Fish are temporarily stunned, scooped up to be measured and tagged before they wake up and are released back to the river.
 The large numbers of tagged striped bass provide information on fish survival, movement and catch rates both in the river and on the Atlantic coast.

 Unlike striped bass, the abundance trend for American shad indicates the current poor condition of the stock.
-Changing this trend is a high priority for the Unit, to be solved in working with many partners in implementing New York's Hudson River American Shad Recovery Plan.
-(PDF, 107 KB)
+Changing this trend is a high priority for the Unit, to be solved in working with many partners in implementing New York's Hudson River American Shad Recovery Plan (PDF, 107 KB).

 After adult fish have left the estuary, the Unit efforts turn to studying results of the spring spawning runs.
 From late June through early November, young-of-the-year (YOY) American shad, striped bass, and river herring are collected with beach seines from Tappan Zee Bay to Albany.
 This project targets the primary nursery areas for these important species.